 The City of Portland’s commitment to public involvement is part of a long history dating back to the late 60’s.
 Portland’s current and historical issues related to systemic and institutional disparities reveal that the many underserved and marginalized communities are not adequately represented.
 Central Northeast Neighbors (CNN) is one of seven district coalitions that participates in Portland’s civic engagement structure which includes neighborhood associations, diverse community organizations, groups, and engaged neighbors.
 In order to work towards equitable outcomes we must first begin to engage with those who are not at the table and create new spaces to learn from each other grounded in understanding.
 Acknowledging community inequity is paramount to this effort.
 Community connection, inclusion of many backgrounds, and interdependence are the impetus for this project.

-With this partnership between CNN LUTOP (Land use, Transportation, and Open space committee) and the BPS NE District Liaison we seek to broaden the discussion by adding new and more tables for creative change together.
+With this partnership between CNN LUTOP (Land use, Transportation, and Open space committee) and the Bureau of Planning and Sustainability’s (BPS) NE District Liaison we seek to broaden the discussion by adding new and more tables for creative change together.

 - Collaborate with community groups to create meaningful opportunities for diverse neighbors to participate in community development efforts.